 I can’t remember when I became best friends with back button focus.
-Like all great things, it is something that I just started using and never looked back again.
+Like all great things, it’s something that I just started using and never looked back.

 Why you should use back button focus

 It’s really quite logical.
 If you are already focused when you push the shutter button to take the shot, the camera has less to do in that minuscule split second of time.
 Of course, without back button focus, you would have been depressing the shutter button slightly to focus anyway ahead of actually fully depressing and taking the shot.